What to plant in your Australian garden where nothing else works - Minimalist Gardener

 In the wild, Australian plants grow in places that look impossible: on rocks, flooded flats, deep shade and windy coastlines.
 They succeed because they are adapted to those pressures.

 When the same thinking is applied at home, difficult areas become easier to manage.
-Choosing plants that evolved for the challenging conditions you're faced with in your garden can turn repeated failures into success.
+Choosing plants that evolved for the challenging conditions you face in your garden can turn repeated failures into success.

 1. Hot and exposed areas

 Hot, exposed parts of the garden struggle when reflected sun, wind and shallow soils combine to dry plants out quickly, placing sustained stress on roots and foliage.
-Plants that aren’t adapted to these conditions often show leaf scorch, wilting and poor flowering, even when watered regularly.
+Plants that are not adapted to these conditions often show leaf scorch, wilting and poor flowering, even when watered regularly.

 Plants that cope in hot areas manage stress rather than fight it.
 Visually, this often shows up as narrow or leathery leaves, pale or silvery foliage that reflects heat and fine hairs that slow water loss.
 Many also have a growth habit that pauses during extreme heat until better weather arrives.